emilygv/emilyvernon.com/_posts/2019-01-17-Types-of-Strategists-in-Creative-Industries.md

 title: Types of Strategist in Creative Industries
 category: Brand strategy
 image: "http://farm66.staticflickr.com/65535/48982137212_08bb0b69a1_b.jpg"
+further_reading:
+    - The Real Top Ten Qualities of All Strategists
+    - Difference Between Creative and Brand Strategy
+    - What is a Creative Strategist?
 ---

 **It’s confusing, all of these strategist positions that appeared over the last decade.
 When starting a creative project, whether marketing or retail, it feels like you need a strategist.
 But which one(s)?
 Let’s look into what some of these roles are and how they begin to cross-over.**